Standard connection to a Pick-to-Light system

-For the feedback, the Pick-to-Light system actively establishes the connection to the warehouse management system as a TCP/IP client.
+The Pick-to-Light system actively establishes a connection to the warehouse management system as a TCP/IP client for the feedback messages.
 In this case, the warehouse management system is a TCP/IP server.

-The two connections are kept open permanently and are only closed in case of malfunctions of the interface or system shutdown.
+The two connections are kept permanently open and are only closed in the event of interface malfunctions or system shutdown.

-In some situations, the connection of a warehouse management system is only possible as a TCP/TP client.
-In that case, the Pick-to-Light system works as a TCP/IP socket server on both channels.
+In some situations the connection of a warehouse management system is possible only as TCP/TP client.
+In that case the Pick-to-Light system works as TCP/IP socket server on both channels.
 The type of connection is configurable in our Pick-to-Light system.

 Via the standard connection, a warehouse management system (WMS) can switch on, update and switch off the Pick-to-Light displays.
 The order picker's acknowledgements are reported back to the higher-level system.

-With the standard interface, the entire logic of order control, operation and sequence is controlled by the warehouse management system.
+In the standard interface, the entire logic of order control, operation and flow is controlled by the warehouse management system.

 Here, the response times of the warehouse management system are crucial.
 The response times here should not exceed 500 milliseconds.

-If the process is to be controlled directly by the Pick-to-Light system, the data transfer is realised differently.
-Read more about this in a separate article on the customised connection of the Pick-to-Light system.
+If the process is to be controlled directly by the Pick-to-Light system, the data transfer is implemented differently.
+Read more about this in a separate article about the customer-specific connection of the Pick-to-Light system.

 Many years of experience in paperless order picking